-68 Pointe Johnson lies 0.3 mile SE of Île Saint-Nicolas.

-69 Pointe Johnson Direction light (8.2) is 0.4 mile WSW of the point.
-This light, visible on a bearing of 2481/2°, leads through Canal de la Rive Sud from Île Tekakwitha to Lac Saint-Louis.

-N

-70

-Kahnawake range lights (16.1, 16.2) are in line bearing 2661⁄2°.
-Both light towers are offshore;

-the front tower is 2.3 miles west of Île Saint-Nicolas.
-A racon, identification Morse "G" (---•), is on the front tower.

-71 Dorval Course range lights (14.2, 14.3) are in line bearing 044°.
-Both range towers are offshore; the front tower is 1 mile NW of Île Saint-Nicolas (45°25'N, 73°46'W).

-72 There is a Seaway Traffic Control calling-in point for upbound vessels in Lac Saint-Louis abreast of Pointe du Moulin.
-Consult Schedule III of Seaway Practices and Procedures in the Seaway Handbook for details of the Seaway Traffic Control system.

-73 Melocheville range lights (32.3, 32.4) are in line bearing 2411/2°.
-The front light tower is on the shore 1 mile west of the Lower Beauharnois Lock.

-74 Pointe Fortier (45°21'N, 73°54'W) lies 2 miles WSW of Pointe du Moulin.
-There is a Public wharf and a launch ramp near the point.

-75 Pointe Fortier light (30.5) is 0.7 mile NE of Pointe Fortier.
-This light is visible on the centreline of the downstream entrance to the Lower Beauharnois Lock on a bearing of 024°.

-76 Point Fortier Anchorage, on both sides of the channel south of Pointe Fortier, has mud and sand bottom.
-Vessels waiting for transit of Lower Beauharnois Lock anchor here, mud and sand bottom; anchorage in the Seaway channel is prohibited.

-76.1 When outflows from Pointe-des-Cascades dam are 1,850 m3/s or greater, there is an increase in cross currents downstream of Beauharnois Lock 3 and meets are not permitted from the end of the wall at Beauharnois Lock 3 to 1000 m downstream of the end of the wall.
+Consult Schedule III of Seaway Practices and Procedures in the Seaway Handbook for details of the Seaway Traffic Control system. - 70 Pointe Johnson lies 0.3 mile SE of Île Saint-Nicolas. - 71 Pointe Johnson Direction light (8.2) is 0.4 mile WSW of the point.
+This light, visible on a bearing of 2481⁄2°, leads through Canal de la Rive Sud from Île Tekakwitha to Lac Saint-Louis. - 72 Kahnawake range lights (16.1, 16.2) are in line bearing 2661⁄2°.
+Both light towers are offshore; the front tower is 2.3 miles west of Île Saint-Nicolas.
+A racon, identification Morse "G" (--•), is on the front tower. - 73 Dorval Course range lights (14.2, 14.3) are in line bearing 044°.
+Both range towers are offshore; the front tower is 1 mile NW of Île Saint-Nicolas (45°25'N, 73°46'W). - 74 There is a Seaway Traffic Control calling-in point for upbound vessels in Lac Saint-Louis abreast of Pointe du Moulin.
+Consult Schedule III of Seaway Practices and Procedures in the Seaway Handbook for details of the Seaway Traffic Control system. - 75 Melocheville range lights (32.3, 32.4) are in line bearing 2411⁄2°.
+The front light tower is on the shore 1 mile west of the Lower Beauharnois Lock. - Pointe Fortier (45°21'N, 73°54'W) lies 2 miles WSW of Pointe du Moulin.
+There is a Public wharf and a launch ramp near the point. - Pointe Fortier light (30.5) is 0.7 mile NE of Pointe Fortier.
+This light is visible on the centreline of the downstream entrance to the Lower Beauharnois Lock on a bearing of 024°. - 78 Point Fortier Anchorage, on both sides of the channel south of Pointe Fortier, has mud and sand bottom.
+Vessels waiting for transit of Lower Beauharnois Lock anchor here, mud and sand bottom; anchorage in the Seaway channel is prohibited. - 79 When outflows from Pointe-des-Cascades dam are 1,850 m3/s or greater, there is an increase in cross currents downstream of Beauharnois Lock 3 and meets are not permitted from the end of the wall at Beauharnois Lock 3 to 1000 m downstream of the end of the wall.

-Currents in the anchorage areas are variable and may set in more than one direction.
+- 80 Currents in the anchorage areas are variable and may set in more than one direction.
 There are generally wide eddies in the anchorage area NW of the Seaway channel; these eddies flow in a counterclockwise direction.
-The current is usually 0.1 to 1 knot, depending on the flow into Lac Saint-Louis.

-78 Caution. - There are several sailing clubs in Lac Saint-Louis.
-The number and positions of moored regatta buoys may change at any time.

-79 (Canal de Beauharnois is described in the next chapter.)
+The current is usually 0.1 to 1 knot, depending on the flow into Lac Saint-Louis. - 81 Caution.
+There are several sailing clubs in Lac Saint-Louis.
+The number and positions of moored regatta buoys may change at any time. - 82 (Canal de Beauharnois is described in the next chapter.)